 What should we be doing right now?

 "Be patient.
 Communicate.
-Whether you’re an engager or a contractor, remember – you’re both trying to work out what the rules mean."
+Whether you’re an engager or a contractor, remember – you’re both trying to work out what the rules mean."- Bhavna Bhatt: Head of Resourcing, Contingent Workforce at the BBC.

 Design clear compliant assessment processes: Depending on how you currently engage with freelancers, you may need a number of assessment pathways.
 Make sure your pathways allow for consistent data gathering and documentation – this will allow hirers across your business to be confident that they are taking reasonable care and mean a straightforward process if you are audited / challenged by a freelancer.
 Once you have a process, tell everyone!